rfong/quill-blog/src/pages/about.md

 ---
-title: about my blog
+title: example page
 ---

-this is an about page
+this is an example page